nikeshkedlaya/General-Analytics-using-Python/README.md

 # General Analytics
-General Analytics using Python

-This is a General Analytics repository using Python.

-In this, i have used students marks, Observation and Compliment data.
+In this project, i have used students marks, Observation and Compliment data.

 Marks : Academic marks for the student
 Observation : Teacher makes observation on student